Surratt House Museum, Clinton

 The Surratt House Museum in Clinton, is where John Wilkes Booth stopped with David Herold on the night he assassinated President Lincoln.

-Follow the escape route of John Wilkes Booth, one of history’s most notorious assassins, as he fled from Washington, D.C., and hid for several days in Southern Maryland before being cornered.
+Follow the route of authorities as they pursued John Wilkes Booth, one of history's most notorious assassins, as he fled from Washington, D.C., and hid for several days in Southern Maryland before being cornered.

 Surratt House Museum, Clinton